-[Effective pursuant to SEC Release No. 34-49884; File No. PCAOB-2004-03, June 17, 2004]
+[Effective pursuant to SEC Release No. 34-49884, File No. PCAOB-2004-03 (June 17, 2004)]

 Table of Contents

-Para APPLICABILITY OF STANDARD agraph 1-3 Auditor's Objective in an Audit of Internal Control Over Financial Reporting 4-6 DEFINITIONS RELATED TO INTERNAL CONTROL OVER FINANCIAL REPORTING 7-12 FRAMEWORK USED BY MANAGEMENT TO CONDUCT ITS ASSESSMENT INHERENT LIMITATIONS IN INTERNAL CONTROL OVER FINANCIAL REPORTING THE CONCEPT OF REASONABLE ASSURANCE MANAGEMENT'S RESPONSIBILITIES IN AN AUDIT OF INTERNAL CONTROL OVER FINANCIAL REPORTING - MATERIALITY CONSIDERATIONS IN AN AUDIT OF INTERNAL CONTROL OVER FINANCIAL REPORTING .
-22-23 FRAUD CONSIDERATIONS IN AN AUDIT OF INTERNAL CONTROL OVER FINANCIAL REPORTING .
-24-26 PERFORMING AN AUDIT OF INTERNAL CONTROL 2 OVER FINANCIAL REPORTING.
-2 Applying General, Fieldwork, and Reporting Standards.
-7 Technical Training and Proficiency.
-1 Independence.
-0 Due Professional Care.
-0 Fieldwork and Reporting Standards.
-7 Planning the Engagement 1 Evaluating Management's Assessment Process.
-1 Management's Documentation 0 Obtaining an Understanding of Internal Control Over Financial Reporting.
-1 Identifying Company-Level Controls.
-1 Evaluating the Effectiveness of the Audit Committee's 0 Oversight of the Company's External Financial 1 Reporting and Internal Control Over Financial Reporting 1 Identifying Significant Accounts 1 Identifying Relevant Financial Statement Assertions 1 Identifying Significant Processes and 1 Major Classes of Transactions 1 .
-30-38 31 .
-32-35 36 .
-37-38 39 .
-40-46 .
-42-46 .
-47-87 .
-52-54 .
-55-59 .
-60-67 .
-68-70

-Understanding the Period-end Financial Reporting Process

-Performing Walkthroughs

-Identifying Controls to Test

-Testing and Evaluating Design Effectiveness

-Testing and Evaluating Operating Effectiveness

-Nature of Tests of Controls

-Timing of Tests of Controls

-Extent of Tests of Controls

-Use of Professional Skepticism when Evaluating

-the Results of Testing 106-107

-Using the Work of Others

-Evaluating the Nature of the Controls Subjected

-to the Work of Others

-Evaluating the Competence and Objectivity of Others 117-122

-Testing the Work of Others 123-126

-Forming an Opinion on the Effectiveness of Internal Control

-Over Financial Reporting 127-141

-Issuing an Unqualified Opinion 129

-Evaluating Deficiencies in Internal Control

-Over Financial Reporting 130-141

-REQUIREMENT FOR WRITTEN REPRESENTATIONS 142-144

-RELATIONSHIP OF AN AUDIT OF INTERNAL CONTROL OVER

-FINANCIAL REPORTING TO AN AUDIT OF FINANCIAL STATEMENTS 145-158

-Tests of Controls in an Audit of Internal Control Over Financial

-Reporting 147-149

-Tests of Controls in an Audit of Financial Statements 150-151

-Effect of Tests of Controls on Substantive Procedures

-Effect of Substantive Procedures on the Auditor's Conclusions

-About the Operating Effectiveness of Controls 157-158

-DOCUMENTATION REQUIREMENTS

-Reporting on Internal Control Over Financial Reporting 162-199

-Management's Report 162-165

-Auditor's Evaluation of Management's Report 166

-Auditor's Report on Management's Assessment of Internal Control

-Over Financial Reporting

-Separate or Combined Reports

-Report Date

-Report Modifications

-Management's Assessment Inadequate or Report Inapproprie

-Material Weaknesses

-Scope Limitations

-Opinions Based, in Part, on the Report of Another Auditor 182-185
+APPLICABILITY OF STANDARD Paragraph

+AUDITOR'S OBJECTIVE IN AN AUDIT OF INTERNAL CONTROL OVER FINANCIAL REPORTING 4-6

+DEFINITIONS RELATED TO INTERNAL CONTROL OVER FINANCIAL REPORTING 7-12

+FRAMEWORK USED BY MANAGEMENT TO CONDUCT ITS ASSESSMENT Committee of Sponsoring Organizations Framework

+INHERENT LIMITATIONS IN INTERNAL CONTROL OVER FINANCIAL

+REPORTING 16

+THE CONCEPT OF REASONABLE ASSURANCE 17-19

+MANAGEMENT'S RESPONSIBILITIES IN AN AUDIT OF INTERNAL

+CONTROL OVER FINANCIAL REPORTING 20-21

+MATERIALITY CONSIDERATIONS IN AN AUDIT OF INTERNAL

+CONTROL OVER FINANCIAL REPORTING 22-23

+FRAUD CONSIDERATIONS IN AN AUDIT OF INTERNAL CONTROL OVER FINANCIAL REPORTING 24-26

+PERFORMING AN AUDIT OF INTERNAL CONTROL

+OVER FINANCIAL REPORTING 27-141

+Applying General, Fieldwork, and Reporting Standards

+Technical Training and Proficiency

+Independence 32-35

+Due Professional Care 36

+Fieldwork and Reporting Standards

+Planning the Engagement

+Evaluating Management's Assessment Process

+Management's Documentation

+Obtaining an Understanding of Internal Control Over Financial Reporting -

+Identifying Company-Level Controls 52-54

+Evaluating the Effectiveness of the Audit Committee's

+Oversight of the Company's External Financial FF F0

+Reporting and Internal Control Over Financial Reporting

+Identifying Significant Accounts Identifying Relevant Financial Statement Assertions

+Identifying Relevant Financial Statement Assertions Identifying Significant Processes and 00-70

+Major Classes of Transactions 71_75

+Major Olassos or Fransactions 1 1-1 3

+Understanding the Period-end Financial Reporting Process Performing Walkthroughs 79-82 Identifying Controls to Test 83-87 Testing and Evaluating Design Effectiveness 88-91 Testing and Evaluating Operating Effectiveness 92-107 Nature of Tests of Controls 93-97 Timing of Tests of Controls 98-103 Extent of Tests of Controls 104-105 Use of Professional Skepticism when Evaluating the Results of Testing 106-107 Using the Work of Others Evaluating the Nature of the Controls Subjected to the Work of Others 112-116 Evaluating the Competence and Objectivity of Others Testing the Work of Others Forming an Opinion on the Effectiveness of Internal Control 120 120 Over Financial Reporting 127-141 Issuing an Unqualified Opinion Evaluating Deficiencies in Internal Control 120 Over Financial Reporting 130-141 · REQUIREMENT FOR WRITTEN REPRESENTATIONS 142-144 RELATIONSHIP OF AN AUDIT OF INTERNAL CONTROL OVER FINANCIAL REPORTING TO AN AUDIT OF FINANCIAL STATEMENTS 145-158 Tests of Controls in an Audit of Internal Control Over Financial Reporting 147-149 Tests of Controls in an Audit of Financial Statements Effect of Tests of Controls on Substantive Procedures Effect of Substantive Procedures on the Auditor's Conclusions About the Operating Effectiveness of Controls 157-158 , would also operating interest of control of the minimum interest of the control DOCUMENTATION REQUIREMENTS 159-161 REPORTING ON INTERNAL CONTROL OVER FINANCIAL REPORTING 162-199 Management's Report Auditor's Evaluation of Management's Report 166 Auditor's Report on Management's Assessment of Internal Control Over Financial Reporting 167-199 Separate or Combined Reports Report Date Report Modifications Management's Assessment Inadequate or Report Inappropri Material Weaknesses Scope Limitations Opinions Based, in Part, on the Report of Another Auditor Opinions based, in Fart, on the Report of Another Additor 102-103